releaunifreiburg/INN/README.md

 ## Running the code

 The entry script to run INN and TabResNet is `main_experiment.py`.
-To entry script to run the baseline methods (CatBoost, Random Forest, Logistic Regression, Decision Tree and TabNet) is `baseline_experiment.py`.
+The entry script to run the baseline methods (CatBoost, Random Forest, Logistic Regression, Decision Tree and TabNet) is `baseline_experiment.py`.

 The main arguments for `main_experiment.py` are: